 - Sound Group 4 – STC 50 or better.
-Very loud sounds within the SCIF, such as loud singing, brass music, or a radio at full volume can be heard with the human ear faintly or not at all ouside of the SCIF.
+Very loud sounds within the SCIF, such as loud singing, brass music, or a radio at full volume are audible by the human ear faintly or not at all ouside of the SCIF.

-To begin with, it is vital that audio tests be conducted to verify standards are met.
+First, it is vital that you conduct audio tests to verify that security standards are met.
 Tests may be instrumented or non-instrumented as approved by the AO.
-Test methods used shall be detailed in the CSP.
+Use the test methods that are detailed in the CSP.
 Other requirements are as follows:

-- If performing instrumented acoustic tests, it is vital that only those with training on audio testing techniques be permitted to conduct the tests.
+- If you are performing instrumented acoustic tests, it is vital that those who conduct the tests are trained on audio testing techniques.

-- With all SCIF doors closed, all perimeter walls and openings (e.g., air returns, doors, windows, etc.) shall be tested at multiple points to ensure that either Sound Group 3 or 4 is met.
+- With all SCIF doors closed, test all perimeter walls and openings (e.g., air returns, doors, windows, etc.) at multiple points to ensure that either Sound Group 3 or 4 is met.

-- Other testing requirements include audio test sources shall have a variable sound level output.
+- Other testing requirements indicate that audio test sources must have a variable sound level output.

-- The output frequency range shall include normal speech.
+- The output frequency range must include normal speech.

-- Test speakers shall be placed six feet from the test wall and four feet off the floor.
+- Place test speakers six feet from the test wall and four feet off the floor.

-Audio gain of the test source shall produce “loud or very loud speech” as defined by Sound Group 3 or 4 levels respectively.
+Audio gain of the test source will produce “loud or very loud speech” as defined by Sound Group 3 or 4 levels respectively.

-- As an alternative, instrumented testing may be performed to Noise Isolation Class (NIC) standards.
-Results shall comply with NIC 40 for Sound Group 3 and NIC 45 for Sound Group 4.
+- As an alternative, instrumented testing should be performed to Noise Isolation Class (NIC) standards.
+Results must comply with NIC 40 for Sound Group 3 and NIC 45 for Sound Group 4.

-- All non-instrumented tests shall be approved by the AO.
+- All non-instrumented tests must be approved by the AO.

 Audio integrity of a SCIF is paramount to its ability to keep conversations from being overheard.
 When it comes to securing a SCIF, no detail is too inconsequential to consider.
 The nation’s security could depend on it.

 When it comes to securing the nation’s secrets, Jaye Andone is an expert.
-Her company, SCIF Global Technologies, is in the business of designing, manufacturing and transporting Sensitive Compartmented Information Facilities worldwide.
-To learn more, visit http://scifspace.com/
+Her company, SCIF Global Technologies, is in the business of designing, manufacturing, and transporting Sensitive Compartmented Information Facilities worldwide.